carlonluca/lqtutils/README.md

 ## lqtutils_fa.h

 This header includes a function to load FontAwesome fonts and QML items to render the fonts in QML.
-To include FontAwesome add the support to your cmake file when including the project:
+To include FontAwesome in Qt6 add the support to your cmake file when including the project:

 ```cmake
 set(ENABLE_FONT_AWESOME true)